 - Welcome to the official website for sportscaster Matt Martucci.
-Matt has been calling games for nearly 15 years at the high school, collegiate, and pro levels.
-His primary focuses are college basketball and football as the radio voice of Saint Joseph's University Men's Basketball and a freelance TV announcer for ESPN, Stadium, and CBS Sports Network.
+Matt has been calling games for 16 years at the high school, collegiate, and pro levels.
+His primary focuses are college basketball and football as the radio voice of Saint Joseph's University Men's Basketball and a freelance TV announcer for the ESPN family of networks.

 Martucci has spent the last 13 seasons as the primary play-by-play announcer for the Saint Joseph's Sports Network, taking over for Philadelphia Phillies TV play-by-play man Tom McCarthy in 2009 and working with color analyst ESPN bracketologist Joe Lunardi on more than 300 radio broadcasts.
 He recently finished his third year of broadcasting select college basketball games for the ESPN family of networks and also spent six years with the newly rebranded Stadium, calling a package of Atlantic 10 hoops and both Patriot League football and basketball telecasts.
 This past summer also marked his sixth on the announce crew for TBT, a single-elimination, winner-take-all $1 million dollar tournament broadcast on the worldwide leader.
 TBT brought live basketball back to the United States for the first time in the Covid-19 pandemic back in July 2020 and aired in more than 197 countries across the world.
 He is also in year four of calling combat sports and has fight credits on CBS Sports Network and UFC Fight Pass across several different promotions.